civcode/-RobotND-P4-MapMyWorld/README.md

 Gazebo world with mobile robot:
 ![][image1]

-Rviz with partial map from RTAM-Map:
+Rviz with partial map from RTAB-Map:
 ![][image2]

-RTAM-Map database viewer with complete map:
+RTAB-Map database viewer with complete map:
 ![][image3]

 ## How To Use